Edgeberg/CustomQIF/trunk/CustomQIF/README.txt

 transforms for transformation rules.
-As such it is apparently more flexible than CustomQIF and is also written in Java, and I would recommend anyone to give it a try, but it is currently command-line driven only, the user must write their own xsl files, it looks like xsl transforms don't allow for creating elements in the output file while leaving the source element intact.
+As such it is apparently more flexible than CustomQIF and is also written in Java, and I would recommend anyone to give it a try, but it is currently command-line driven only, the user must write their own xsl files, and it looks like xsl transforms don't allow for creating elements in the output file while leaving the source element intact.
 Overall my initial feeling is that the project aims are different enough for there to be a need for both.